Interactivity

 Next scene: Direct the viewer to the next scene in the video.End video: Set the current scene as the final scene of the video.- Direct the viewer to a specific scene—it can be any of the previous or following scenes in the video.

-Use a combination of scene navigation settings and clickable hotspots to make your videos feel like a conversation or guided journey.
+Use a combination of scene navigation settings and buttons to make your videos feel like a conversation or guided journey.

 - Use the

-After this scenesetting to create a path (or paths) of scenes. - Add clickable buttons to let users choose different paths by jumping to scenes that start paths.
+After this scenesetting to create a path (or paths) of scenes. - Add buttons to let users choose different paths by jumping to the scenes that start those paths.

 Sharing interactive videos